landonviator/landonviator/README.md

 ## I'm a Musician, Audio Engineer, Developer, Teacher, and Cat Dad

-- I focus on develping audio plugins, so DSP coupled with software development.
+- I focus on develping audio plugins
-- I’m a contract DSP engineer at TheAudioProgrammer
+- I’m a software engineer at Music Tribe
-- My passion is making really cool audio applications for musicians everywhere.
+- My passion is making really cool audio applications for musicians everywhere
 - Fun fact: I also dabble in graphic design, electronics, am an avid gamer, and have three cats that I love dearly.

 ### Connect with me